 - What is it?
 Google's new name for it's smartwatch operating system

 - When is it out?
-Rolling out to newer watches over the next few weeks
+Rolling out to newer watches now

 - How much will it cost?
-It'll be free of charge
+It's free of charge

 Wear OS name change